KarimTwn/skid-list/README.md

 * "InsideIntel" - skid all that needs to be said.
 * "Driq" - skids etb with custom and thinks he is cool because he has faithful src.
 * "Zibb" - Mentally Retarded Skid.
 SKids dreya source and skids clients.
-* "Millionth" - Can't compile a plugin.
+* "Millionth" - Can't compile a plugin,And skidded hcriots map4.
 * "HippedMC" - Can't make plugins decompiles and call's them custom remember's to leave all the final's.
 * "Customkkk/custom" - skid he gets doxed every day.
 * "Jutting" - skids all his alien source .